Feminism, Philosophy, and Engaging the Public:

 Our keynote speaker will be Professor Françoise Baylis, Canada Research Chair in Bioethics and Philosophy, Dalhousie University.
 Baylis is a philosopher who does innovative work in bioethics at the intersection of policy and practice.
 Her extensive publication record spans many topics, including research involving children, the role of bioethics consultants, women’s health, human embryo research, and novel genetic technologies.
 As a frequent guest on CBC and Radio Canada, and the author of many news stories about ethical issues, Baylis regularly engages the public on a wide range of issues.
 She also contributes to national policy-making via government research contracts, membership on national committees, and public education.
 This work – all of which is informed by a strong commitment to the common good – focuses largely on issues of social justice.

-Information about the program, travel, and accommodation is coming soon.
+Information about travel and accommodation is coming soon.

 Questions?
 Please email Samantha Brennan, email@example.com